 We valued the opportunity to collaborate across industries to fight this problem.
 Westpac, Citi, DataRobot, Oracle Labs, Bureau van Dijk, Companies House and the FCA all came with different perspectives and that diversity of thought drove us toward a winning solution.

-The success of our solution represents a larger trend: new capabilities enabled by privacy technologies.
+The success of our solution represents a larger trend: new capabilities enabled by data privacy solutions.
 New privacy technology allows data sharing in ways that previously weren’t possible, and these possibilities allow us to make progress on important issues like financial crime that meaningfully affect society.

 Charlie Cabot is Research Lead at Privitar